ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/manual.md

 - You can drag with the right mouse button + `Ctrl/Command` down while fixing the gain.
 - You can double-click the button to enter/exit the solo status.
 - You can double-click with `Ctrl/Command` to turn on/off the dynamic behavior.

+**Combobox**

+- You can use the mouse wheel to change the selected item.

+**Window Size**

+- You can drag a dragger at the bottom-right corner to adjust plugin window size.

 ## Filter Structure